 Farrell’s and Red Baron are long gone, along with (judging from my last visit) the fountains and the Alexander Calder-designed stabile outside Hudson’s (which of course is also gone).
 It has also reverted to its original name, “Westfield Shoppingtown Franklin Park” being utterly unacceptable.

 It’s been around so long now that it’s probably been forgotten that plans for the site had been floating around for nearly twenty years before the mall officially opened on July 22, 1971.

 Plans for the mall actually date from 1952 when, on August 27, Irving C. Reynolds, president of the Franklin Ice Cream Co. and owner of the site, announced plans for a $5 million regional shopping center, described as “something of a super-shopping center.”

 The original plan was for a 300,000-square foot building with space for 35-45 businesses, surrounded by parking spaces for 6,000 cars.
 That was more parking spaces than the total of private and public spaces in the central business district.

-Reynolds called a meeting of area residents (then in Washington Township), and the results were approvingly written up the next day (on the right).
+Reynolds called a meeting of area residents (the site was in Washington Township but Talmadge Road was the border between Washington and Sylvania townships), and the results were approvingly written up the next day (on the right).